AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

 # FAContactsPro User Guide

-Financial Advisor Contacts Pro (FAContactsPro) is a **desktop app tailored to financial advisors in Singapore for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Financial Advisor Contacts Pro (FAContactsPro) is a **desktop app tailored to financial advisors in Singapore for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FAContactsPro can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />